 (c) Attestation Report of the Registered Public Accounting Firm.

-Our independent registered public accounting firm, Deloitte & Touche LLP, has issued an attestation report on the Companies' internal control over financial reporting, which is set forth on the following page.
+Our independent registered public accounting firm, Deloitte & Touche LLP, has issued an attestation report on New Mountain Finance Corporation's internal control over financial reporting, which is set forth on the following page.